 The Old One

 Where the heart yearns, there is the point of Mystery.
-Though the Old One holds in her arms the seeds of new awareness, healing and light, she cannot be seen or understood by the seed itself. – From Water Dark
+Though the Old One holds in her arms the seeds of new awareness, healing and light, she cannot be seen or understood by the seed itself. – From Raven of the West

 The Old One is based on the concept of the Triple Goddess, a being that comprises three aspects of the Divine Feminine integrated as one: Maiden, Mother and Crone.
 These aspects exist and are manifested in all things, whether nature, events or the shadows of the psyche.
 In the world of Ealiron, wizards govern balance in the realms and gods walk among them; but both mortals and immortals revere the Old One as sovereign.
 While referred to as a deity, she is more like a force underlying all things.
 She is inexorable.
 Life always comes, it preserves itself to its own expression, and all things die.
 She is the power by which consciousness knows itself.